AirConsole/airconsole-construct3/README.md

 More information and demos in the [wiki](https://github.com/AirConsole/airconsole-construct3/wiki)

 ## Installation for new Construct3 projects
-[Download the plugin](plugin/airconsole.c3addon) and add it to your Construct3 project
+[Download the latest plugin](https://github.com/AirConsole/airconsole-construct3/releases) and add it to your Construct3 project

 ## Installation for Construct2 imported games
 [Download the backward compatible plugin](backwardCompatibility/c3airconsole-backcomp.c3addon) and add it to your Construct3 project